happygirlzt/six-degrees-of-separation-in-twitter/README.md

 Actually, there are 40000 users in the given dataset.
 The reason why in total there are 12891798 users is that we treat each user's mentioned friend as a node too.
 For example, if user 1 has 600 friends, we treat all 600 friends are nodes.

 ## Calculating the shortest distancs
-### Without specific tags, sampled 5000 users
+### Without specific tags, sampled 5,000 and 10,000 users respectively
-We sampled 5000 users from 40000 users.
-And calculated the shortest distances from each user to all other 4999 users.
+We sampled 5,000 users from 40,000 users.
+And calculated the shortest distances from each user to all other 4,999 users.
+Furthermore, we sampled 10,000 users from 40,000 users and calculated the shortest distances from each user to all the rest 9,999 users.

 ### With specific tags, sampled 200 users for each tag
 We found that the top 10 mentioned tags were as follows: